grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   If that entry is found, then within that entry:
   - [max_connections](https://github.com/envoyproxy/envoy/blob/ed76c2e81f428248f682a9a380a4eef476ea4349/api/envoy/config/cluster/v3/circuit_breaker.proto#L59):
-    If this field is set, then its value will be used to set the max_connections_per_subchannel attribute for all endpoints for that xDS cluster.
-If it is unset, then the max_connections_per_subchannel attribute will remain unset.
+    If this field is set, then its value will be used to set the max_connections_per_subchannel setting for all endpoints for that xDS cluster.
+If it is unset, then the max_connections_per_subchannel setting will remain unset.
 A value of 0 will be rejected at resource validation time.

 A new field will be added to the parsed CDS resource representation containing the value of this field.

-The xds_cluster_impl LB policy will be responsible for setting the max_connections_per_subchannel attribute based on this xDS configuration.
+The xds_cluster_impl LB policy will be responsible for setting the max_connections_per_subchannel setting based on this xDS configuration.
 Note that it makes sense to do this in the xds_cluster_impl LB policy instead of the cds policy for two reasons: first, this is where circuit breaking is already configured, and second, this policy is in the right